aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 The explain plan has multiple fields and the most common ones to look at it are

-* It was again a SELECT against the same table “weather”  using filesort.If an index cannot be used to satisfy an ORDER BY clause, MySQL performs a filesort operation that reads table rows and sorts them.
+* It was again a SELECT against the same table “weather”  using filesort.
+If an index cannot be used to satisfy an ORDER BY clause, MySQL performs a filesort operation that reads table rows and sorts them.
 A filesort constitutes an extra sorting phase in query execution.
 * Fields “possible_keys” and “key” indicate that the table does not contain indexes that could be used during query execution.
 * The “type” field proves that database would need to perform a full table scan to run the query i.e. would need to consider ALL rows.
 * The “rows” field shows the number of rows to be scanned which is around 3M.